jevermeister/3d-printer-mods/btt-octopus-tunnel/README.md

 * 2x M3x20 BHCS (to mount the 5015 on the tunnel)

 I did not try this tunnel yet with attached connectors however all of them should be still accessible.

-If you operate your 5015 fan with 12V or PWM it, it should be nearly inaudible.
+If you care about noise, you should operate your 5015 fan with 12V or use PWM to keep it silent.

 No pictures for now as my current prints are awful.